GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/constraints/index.md

 ## Aggregatable reports

-The following list notes limitations to keep in mind.
+The following list describes limitations to keep in mind.

 ### Click (`navigation` source) and View (`event` source)